gcsescience.com 34 gcsescience.com

 Rutherford and Marsden's Scattering Experiment.

-In the past it was suggested that an atom was a large area of positive charge
+In the past it was suggested that an atom was a large area

-with negative electrons stuck in it.
+of positive charge with negative electrons stuck in it.

-Plum Pudding Model of the Nucleus
+Plum Pudding Model of an Atom

-Rutherford and Marsden fired very fast a-particles
+Rutherford and Marsden fired very fast alpha particles

 into a very thin piece of gold sheet (called gold foil).

-The foil was only a few atoms thick
+The foil was only a few atoms thick and most of the

-and most of the a-particles went straight through it to the detector.
+alpha particles went straight through it to the detector.

-When the detector was moved around the foil
+When the detector was moved around the foil they

 seemed to have been scattered in all directions.